sassoftware/sasoptpy/doc/guide/components.rst

 Currently, it is not possible to get or print values of nonlinear expressions.
-Moreover, if your model includes a nonlinear expression, you need to be using SAS Viya >= 3.4 or any SAS version for solving your problem.
+Moreover, if your model includes a nonlinear expression, you need to be using SAS Viya 3.4 or later or any SAS version for solving your problem.

-For using mathematical operations, you need to import `sasoptpy.math` functions.
+To use mathematical operations, you need to import `sasoptpy.math` functions.

 Mathematical expressions